princekham/Esp32/settingup.md

  - For max decent and ascent rate 'MPC_Z_VEL_MAX_DN' 'MPC_Z_VEL_MAX_UP'
  - For max decent and ascent rate in autonomous mode ' MPC_Z_V_AUTO_DN' MPC_Z_V_AUTO_UP
  -
+## GPS F9P
+- The U-blox F9P is a multi-band, high-precision GNSS receiver that supports concurrent reception of
+-  GPS,
+-  GLONASS,
+-  Galileo, and
+-  BeiDou constellations on L1 and L5 bands, providing < 0.01m accuracy with RTK.